Vikash9n/Bi-SeqCNN/README.md

         (i) Creating a tokenized segments (i.e., a string of n-mers)

-        (ii) Train the dilated CNN-based architecture.
+        (ii) Train the Bi-directional CNN-based architecture.

-        For this, execute the Lite_SegCNN_encoder.py.
+        For this, execute the Bi_SegCNN_encoder.py.

-This trained segmented encoder is later used with the LiteSeqCNN+.
+This trained segmented encoder is later used with the Bi-SeqCNN+.

-Implementing LiteSeqCNN+ :-->
+Implementing Bi-SeqCNN+ :-->

-      This is an ensemble PFP framework based on multiple segment-size i.e., (200,300,400).
+      This is an ensemble PFP framework based on multiple segment-size i.e., (150,300,450).

       The steps are as follows:

-      (1) Train segment encoder with the different segment size i.e., (200,300,400).
+      (1) Train segment encoder with the different segment size i.e., (150,300,450).
-      (2) Evaluate the model by executing the Lite_SeqCNN_plus.py for final evaluation.
+      (2) Evaluate the model by executing the Bi_SeqCNN_plus.py for final evaluation.

 The dataset are available at gdrive: https://bit.ly/3EMJhLx